Domain Generalization using Causal Matching: Conclusion

+We presented a causal view of domain generalization that provides an object-conditional objective.
+Simple matching-based methods perform competitively to state-of-the-art methods on PACS, indicating the importance of choosing the right invariance.
+The proposed MatchDG uses certain assumptions when objects are unknown.
+More work needs to be done to develop better matching methods, as indicated by the mixed results on the Chest-Xrays dataset.

-We would like to thank Adith Swaminathan, Aditya Nori, Emre Kiciman, Praneeth Netrapalli, Tobias Schnabel, and Vineeth Balasubramanian who provided us valuable feedback on this work.
+\xhdr{Acknowledgements.} We would like to thank Adith Swaminathan, Aditya Nori, Emre Kiciman, Praneeth Netrapalli, Tobias Schnabel, Vineeth Balasubramanian and the reviewers who provided us valuable feedback on this work.
 We also thank Vihari Piratla who helped us with reproducing the CSD method and other baselines.